makerdao/developer-portal/content/resources/documentation/clis/seth.md

 ## Introduction to Seth

 Seth is a simple, but powerful command line tool created to interface with the Ethereum blockchain.
 It is part of the [Dapp.Tools](https://dapp.tools/) toolset along with other tools for Ethereum.
-Its two main functionalities among others are performing calls \(queries of the Ethereum blockchain - a “read” operation\) and sending transactions \(writing into the blockchain, changing its state\).
+Its two main functionalities among others are performing calls queries of the Ethereum blockchain - a “read” operation and sending transactions writing into the blockchain, changing its state.
 It also provides conversion between data of Ethereum’s own specific formats and the more widespread, usual data formats.

 ### Getting started

 In the following section we will go through the installation and setup of Seth.
-These steps only work on Unix-based systems \(i.e. Linux and macOS\), however on Windows, you can try with an emulator, like [cmder](http://cmder.net/) or [cygwin](https://www.cygwin.com/), the [linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in Windows 10, a virtual machine or a container.
+These steps only work on Unix-based systems i.e. Linux and macOS, however on Windows, you can try with an emulator, like [cmder](http://cmder.net/) or [cygwin](https://www.cygwin.com/), the [linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in Windows 10, a virtual machine or a container.

 ### Installation